 If the adult birds or chicks cannot be identified or if a nest is found without any birds in evidence, it is still possible to identify the nest itself.
 Consider the following characteristics when identifying bird nests:

 - Size: The size of a nest is a good clue for the size of the birds that use it.
 Larger birds generally have larger nests.
-Some small birds that regularly have large broods of 5-6 eggs or more may also build larger than expected nests to accommodate the space needs of their growing hatchlings.
+Some small birds that regularly have large broods of 5 to 6 eggs or more may also build larger than expected nests to accommodate the space needs of their growing hatchlings.

 - Shape: Birds build different nest shapes, from simple shallow scrapes to cups to elaborate hanging pouches or cave-like structures.
 In addition to the overall shape of the nest, consider how wide or deep it is and where the entry point is for birds traveling back and forth—on the side, top, or even the bottom.